Ed Burke once bragged about his work for Trump — now he doesn’t want jurors to know

 But now Burke wants any mention of his work on Trump International Hotel & Tower to be barred from Burke’s upcoming corruption trial, arguing the former president is under indictment himself and “despised by a significant percentage of the population.”

-Burke, who left office in May after a record 54 years in the City Council, faces trial in less than six weeks.
-He is accused of using his seat on the council to steer business to his private property tax law firm through schemes that involved the Old Post Office, a Burger King at 41st Street and Pulaski Road, and a development project on the Northwest Side.
+Burke, who left office in May after a record 54 years in the Chicago City Council, faces trial in less than six weeks.
+He is accused of using his Council seat to steer business to his private property tax law firm through schemes that involved the Old Post Office, a Burger King at 41st Street and Pulaski Road and a Northwest Side development project.

-He is also accused of threatening to block a fee increase at the Field Museum because it didn’t respond when he recommended a friend’s daughter as an intern.
+He also is accused of threatening to block a fee increase at the Field Museum because museum officials didn’t respond when he recommended a friend’s daughter as an intern.

 Also set to face trial with Burke are political aide Peter Andrews and developer Charles Cui.
 U.S. District Judge Virginia Kendall presides over the case.